ziolai/finite_element_electrical_engineering/project-based-assignment/making_mayonnaise/readme.md

 ### Section 2.5: Non-Newtonian Fluid

 Perform lid-driven cavity Stokes flow simulations with translation shear for visco-elastic (non-Newtonian) fluid with shear-thinning behavior.
-Extend previous case by e.g. a power-law for the viscosity (provide examples here).
+Extend previous case by e.g. a power-law for the viscosity by modifying the [Ferrite Hyperelasticity Tutorial](https://ferrite-fem.github.io/Ferrite.jl/stable/tutorials/hyperelasticity/).

 See e.g. [example](https://link.springer.com/chapter/10.1007/978-981-97-7759-4_42) of the kind of result we would like to obtain (to elaborate further).